Prototypes For Dirty Laundry

 Prototypes for Dirty Laundry are sculptures resulting from studio-explorations with microcrystalline, paraffin, beeswax, tar and textiles.
 They are based and defined by their geometrical footprints, but their surfaces mutate into organic compositions that might remind of lava, magma or obsidian.

-Read more below photo gallery.
+Read more below photo gallery or watch walk-through video.

 Iris Häussler is a conceptual artist best known for experiential installations featuring fictional characters brought to life through the evidentiary traces she places in the intricately imagined lives of a growing family of alter egos.
 These installations are often punctuated by more focused experiments that prototype techniques and materials that may eventually find their way into a major work.